chadallison/abnoRmal/README.md

     ## 5               Room On Fire 11
     ## 6           The New Abnormal  9

-There are too many tracks for *Is This It* and *First Impressions Of Earth* - let’s inspect that (although I wish they had 33 and 28 tracks)
+there are too many tracks for “Is This It” and “First Impressions Of Earth” - let’s inspect that (although I wish they had 33 and 28 tracks)

+### finding where we have duplicate tracks

 ``` r
 strokes |>